Isenburg (Saxony)

-The Isenburg is a ruined castle in the Western Ore Mountains between Hartenstein and the village of Wildbach in the town of Aue-Bad Schlema.
+The Isenburg (/de/) is a ruined castle in the Western Ore Mountains between Hartenstein and the village of Wildbach in the town of Aue-Bad Schlema.
 It sits high above the valley of the Zwickauer Mulde in Saxony.

 History

 In the course of the settlement of the Ore Mountains, a fortifications was built on a rocky spur above the confluence of the Wildbach stream and the river Mulde.
 Archaeological finds indicate that this site already existed in the 12th century.
 The name "Isenburg" goes back to the name Vas and indicates either iron mining, which took place in the vicinity (see also: Bad Schlema Show Mine), or it meant "iron" in the sense of "impregnable".

 Little is known about the history of spur castle and its violent destruction.
 There are no verified, documented references.
 Oral traditions - the first account dates to 1738 - called the Isenburg a "robber castle," the "Old Castle" (Altes Schloss) and the "Iron Castle" (Eisenburg), from which its present name is derived.
 But there are no medieval sources.
 The castle had been destroyed by the 14th century and was never rebuilt.
 Its ruins were probably used from the 15th to 17th centuries as shelters for the local population during times of conflict.
 Around 1750, the remains of the castle were demolished to build the stone church in Wildbach.

 In 1934 the remains of the ramparts were exposed by the Reich Labour Service.
 The foundations of the ramparts and the remains of the round bergfried were restored in 1993.